Facebook Tracking Pixel

 Conduct an Accessibility Audit

 The first step towards compliance is understanding where your website currently stands in terms of accessibility.
-An accessibility audit will help you identify areas that need improvement.
+A European Accessibility Act compliance audit will help you identify areas that need improvement.
 This can be done using automated tools, manual testing, or a combination of both.
 Automated tools, like Recite Me’s accessibility checker, scan your website for any non-compliant features or issues that need to be addressed.

 Test with Real Users